angular/angular-cli/modules/common/clover/README.md

 # Angular SSR project Clover

+** NOTE: This experimental project will be removed in version 16. **

 - What if Angular SSR didn't require the complex `@nguniversal` and `@angular/platform-server` packages for onboarding?
 - What if we `Window is undefined` error was a thing of the past?
 - What if you don't need multiple builds for an SSR/prerender application?